 There are two ways that providers overcode either through upcoding of unbundling of services.

-Upcoding occurs when a provider codes for a more serious, and more expensive, procedure then was actually performed.
+Upcoding fraud occurs when a provider codes for a more serious, and more expensive, procedure then was actually performed.
 Unbundling is the breaking out of a group of procedures that are considered “all inclusive” into separate charges.
-If your practice is knowingly upcoding or unbundling stop!
+If your practice is knowingly upcoding or unbundling in their medical coding, stop!
 You are breaking the law.

 If you are billing and coding accurately, you earned every penny of that reimbursement.
 It may add more details to gather and follow up than you want or need in your busy practice, but you owe it to yourself to defend your earnings.